tum-pbs/pbdl-book/intro.md

 Welcome to the _Physics-based Deep Learning Book_ 👋

 **TL;DR**:
-This document targets a variety of combinations of physical simulations with deep learning.
+This document targets a practical and comprehensive introduction to the latest concepts for combining physical simulations with deep learning.
 As much as possible, the algorithms will come with hands-on code examples to quickly get started.
 Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, more tightly coupled learning algorithms with _differentiable simulations_, as well as extensions such